 Grades are reviewed during the selection process, but are not the only criteria.

-Reference letters are be due a week after the application closes.
+Faculty endorsements are due a week after the application closes.

 Can students apply multiple times for a Deans’ Summer Research Fellowship?

 Yes.
 If you do not receive funding one year, you are encouraged to apply again the next year.
-There is no guarantee that repeat applications will be funded and it’s wise to get feedback regarding improvements to your first application.
-Rising seniors pursuing honors thesis or graduation with distinction are given priority in the application review process.
+There is no guarantee that repeat applications will be funded and it is wise to get feedback regarding improvements to your first application.
+Rising seniors pursuing honors theses or graduation with distinction are given priority in the application review process.

-The application requires you to identify other sources of funding you are pursuing and you are encouraged to find other lines of funding such as competitive of end-of-year awards within your major/minor/certificate departments or programs, competitive awards outside of Duke, and others.
+URS encourages you to identify other sources of funding you are pursuing for your project, if needed.
+However, this must be disclosed at the time of your application.
+You are encouraged to find other lines of funding such as competitive of end-of-year awards within your major/minor/certificate departments or programs, competitive awards outside of Duke, and others.
 If you do not know if your major/minor/certificate department or program has awards for student work, contact the Director of Undergraduate Studies or Program Coordinator for details.
-Some departments list competitive awards information on their website (including APSI and Statistics).
+Some departments list competitive awards information on their website.

 Can a faculty or research mentor from another university serve as my mentor for DSRF?